 Whether you’re routinely cleaning your keyboard or have had a spill mishap, the first thing you should always do is cut all power to it.
 Disconnect the cord or remove the batteries.
 By leaving it connected, you can cause further damage.

-The best way to get your keyboard thoroughly clean is to remove the keys.
+One of the best ways to clean a keyboard thoroughly is to remove the keys.
 This needs to be done carefully as to not damage them.
 For desktops, a butter knife or screwdriver can be used to gently pop off the keys.
 A laptop’s keys can usually be removed with just your fingernail.
 Several newer keyboards come with a key puller for easy key replacing and cleaning.

 Before removing the keys, make certain you can easily replace them.
 Unless you know your keyboard like the back of your hand, draw a quick diagram or snap a pic.
 But, if you do happen to mix up the key placement, you’ll realize it soon enough.